PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 complete reconciliation evidence.
 Its three rewrite counters, cleanup-only tensor delta, combined guard, and following fallback order are unchanged.

+The fallback placeholder-MatMul restore is no longer embedded in its guard.
+Its single invocation is staged, and a stable zero reconciliation value is replaced by opt-in complete evidence only after a positive restore.
+The positive-only pruning contract and following sort remain unchanged.

 ## Smaller internal owners

 - Typed ONNX `Constant` lowering is isolated in its op-family module while